 Fermented Food – When I am re-exploring my way into vegetarian foods, my wife has been experimenting with fermented foods.
 I have started liking the inclusions of fermented foods as well.
 Currently we do kefir, sourdough bread and paratas (with natural live yeast) and various fermented mixes like salsa, sauerkraut, pickles.
 I also make vade (vada) and thosay (dosa) using fermented dal and rice.

 Ayurveda – Similar to food, medicine from my roots were herbal ayurveda medicine that treated whole body and the root cause using whole herbs and plants, not extracts of sorts.
 Modern (Newtonian) Pharmaceuticals are great if you get hit by a truck.
 For minor ongoing health issues I strongly believe in ayurveda herbal medicine along with Bhawana (meditation) If we can resolve minor health issues, they would not rise to be major issue needing pharmaceutical intervention.
-My go to ayurvedaic items are Siddhalepa, Samahan and Asamodagam.
+My frequently used ayurvedaic gems are Siddhalepa, Samahan and Asamodagam.

-Sustainable Life in harmony with nature – It is ironic that in Sri Lanka in old times in villages, when you go to the store, a cashier used newspaper to put flour or wrap fish and you would bring your own glass bottles to refill with oils from the store.
+Sustainable Life in harmony with nature – It is ironic that in Sri Lanka, in old times, in villages, when you go to the store, a cashier used newspaper to put flour or wrap fish and you would bring your own glass bottles to refill with oils from the store.
 People used bags and baskets made of pan, thal (palm) or ola leaves.
 There were no plastic bags.
 The life back then was lived in harmony with products made from things that eventually decayed back to earth.
 Then the world found plastic, and here we are today making billions of tons of plastic, using them once and throwing them into the ocean and eating them back up as micro plastic particles in fish, killing animals and destroying oceans – destroying our source.
-We had to go out of our way to discover this technological advancement (plastic) only to realize the best way forward is the way we used to do things before – using biodegradable ingredients.
-I believe we are in oneness with the nature and that we must protect this planet for us to feed from it and to survive, like how our ancestors lived before industrial revolution.
-We have done more harm to this planet in the last 100 years than the millions of years people who lived in harmony with it.
-We can take the good of industrial revolution advancements forward along and create a new version of life in harmony with nature, animals and the planet.
+We had to go out of our way to discover these technological advancements.
+That gave instant joy and happiness.
+But now after trying those for 50-60 years we are realizing the best way forward is in harmony with nature and not destroying it.
+I believe we are in oneness with the nature and that we must protect this planet for us to feed from it and to survive.
+We have done more harm to this planet in the last 100 years than the millions of years before that.
+I believe we can take the good things from scientific advancements (align with nature) to future and create a new version of existence in harmony with nature.